b00nb0b/blog/_posts/2014-07-21-Using-Head.js-to-lazy-load-assets-after-grunt-usemin-run.md

 Recently i had to improve the loading behavior of a mobile optimized webpage and used the [PageSpeed Insights - Tool](https://developers.google.com/speed/pagespeed/insights/) from Google to analyze my page.
-It told me to remove css and javascript resources which blocks "above the fold" content from loading, which means that users with low bandwith will see nothing except a blank page before the external resources finished loading.
+It told me to remove css and javascript resources which blocks "above the fold" content from loading, which means that users with low bandwidth will see nothing except a blank page before the external resources finished loading.
 Now there are several ways to avoid this.

 ##### 1. Putting the resource on the end of the `body` block: